Emmet Building: Architecture

 The neo-Renaissance building building is adorned in terracotta Gothic Revival ornamentation.
 The exterior of the first two floors used limestone and were adorned with cast-iron ornamentation and green marble-clad pillars.
 The lower story exterior features Medieval figures, canopies, and gargoyles, as well as "cavaliers and courtesans".
 Exterior columns span between the fourth and eleventh floors.
 The lobby was adorned with Sienna and Numida marble, mosaic floors, and bronze elevator doors and surround.
 The facade underwent restoration in 1991.

 The fifth edition of the AIA Guide to New York City speculates that the design of the building may have been inspired by the Woolworth Building.

 Landmarking

-The Emmet Building, as well as the Beaux Arts architecture James NoMad hotel (formerly the Seville Hotel) at 22 East 29th Street across the street from it, were designated as landmarks by the New York City Landmarks Preservation Commission on March 6, 2018.
+The Emmet Building, as well as the Hotel Seville NoMad across the street, were designated as landmarks by the New York City Landmarks Preservation Commission on March 6, 2018.
 Landmarks Preservation Commission chairperson Meenakshi Srinivasan said, "These elegant buildings are not only distinctive and exemplary on their own, but together they represent an era of change and development in the area north of Madison Square during the early 20th century."
 The family that owns it has been renovating the building, and, after initially supporting the landmarking, later expressed displeasure with how the Landmark Preservation Commission operates and its bureaucracy.
+By 2026, the building was being converted to residential use.